wmcbrine/hmevlc/README.txt

        accept certain values for these).
 Not needed for NASA TV, but for some other files/streams.

-       The progess bar colors and sounds were not always being updated correctly.
+       The progress bar colors and sounds were not always being updated correctly.